Discreet Confidential Consultation (213) 374-3952

 If the alleged victim has made allegations that proved to be false before, can we use that information in the current sex crime case?

-In Los Angeles, California, there's something called a rape shield law, intended to protect victims involved in past incidences from having the defense use that against them in the current case.
+In Los Angeles, California, there's something called a rape shield law.
+This law is intended to protect victims involved in past incidences from having the defense use that against them in the current case.
+It restricts the defense from introducing evidence of the victim's past sexual behavior or reputation unless it's directly related to the case at hand.

 If the defense were to try to get evidence of the alleged victim's prior allegations, the prosecutor would cite this rape shield law.